buddyp450/buddyp450.github.io/_posts/2025-03-18-someone-call-an-ambulance.md

 And it’s exactly what happens when broad, responsibility-free messages get blasted into work channels.

 ### How This Messes With Your Brain (And Your Team)
 First, there’s the performance anxiety spiral.
 If you struggle with imposter syndrome or just want to be seen as a high-performer, you’re gonna feel the need to jump in and look useful, even when you don’t have the full picture.
-You’ll drop your current work, spend 10 minutes reading through issue management system, another 10 trying to piece together what’s actually happening, and then realize that…
+You’ll drop your current work, spend 10 minutes reading through the company's issue management system, another 10 trying to piece together what’s actually happening, and then realize that…

 _Someone else already handled it._